LukeSmithxyz/landchad/content/basic/dns.md

 {{< img src="/pix/dns-ipv4.png" alt="See the IPv4 address?" link="/pix/dns-ipv4.png" >}}

-Copy your IPv4 address and on Epik, click the \"Add Record\" record button and add two A entries pasting in your IPv4 address like I\'ve done for mine here.
+Copy your IPv4 address and on your registrar's site, click the \"Add Record\" record button and add two A entries pasting in your IPv4 address like I\'ve done for mine here.

 {{< img src="/pix/dns-ipv4-done.png" alt="IPv4 complete" link="/pix/dns-ipv4-done.png" >}}